 - 1. The performance standards contained in Chapter 2 of this Code shall be fully observed. - 2.
-Npn-residential developments and uses shall be developed to meet the following requirements: - a.
-All non-residential uses shall be served by underground utilities. - b.
+Non-residential developments and uses shall be developed to meet the following requirements: - a.
 All principal buildings and structures for non-residential purposes shall be of a traditional New England Village design to be compatible with the predominant scale and character of the existing Gorham Village architecture - 3.
 Residential developments shall be developed to meet the following requirements: - a.
-All residential uses shall be served by underground utilities. - b.
 Layout of a street network shall be completed in a grid style to ensure two (2) points of connection for each street.
 The Planning Board may waive the requirement for two (2) points of connection for a portion of the development if the Planning Board finds that no other alternate street network is possible with 2 points of connection or it would be a financial hardship to complete the required 2 points of connection.
 For purposes of this Section, a financial hardship shall be considered to exist if establishing the two (2) points of connection would utilize more than twenty-five (25) percent of cost of the entire development.